|

 Controls on the back: in the upper right is the Play, Exposure value (Rotate), and Focus point selector (Delete) buttons.
 The 4-way controller lets you navigate menus and select images during playback, the FUNC/SET button accepts menu selections.
 It also gives you access to the Function shortcut menu, which has many settings (white balance, Color effects, Bracketing, Flash output compensation, Metering, Movie/Still Image quality and Image size, etc.) In record mode you press 'Up' to change to Manual focus mode, 'Right' to toggle the sensitivity, 'Down' to change the Drive mode, and 'Left' to enable Macro focus mode.
 Mounted around the 4-way controller is the Control dial.
 This handy dial allows you to quickly navigate the menu, set aperture and shutter speed values, etc. The DISPlay toggles the amount of information displayed on the LCD and EVF as well as switched between the two.
 The MENU button calls up and dismisses the menu screens.
 You can also see the Movie mode Record button in the upper left hand corner.

-for the approximate storage capacity.
 At the top you can see the two separate I/O port doors.
 At the top is the DC IN port for connecting the

 optional Power Adapter and Audio/Video Output (NTSC or